Michal-Dziedzinski/Michal-Dziedzinski/README.md

 # Hi there 👋

-My name is Michał Dziedziński.
-For almost 5 years I have been working as a programmer, I constantly try to explore my knowledge and broaden my horizons through courses, participation in meetups, hackathons, workshops and conferences.
+ For almost five years I have been working as a programmer.
+I am constantly trying to broaden my knowledge and horizons through courses, participation in meetups, hackathons, workshops and conferences.
 I particularly want to develop in JavaScript, preferably in Vue.

 ## Feel free to contact me: